 \section{Hadamard states from Feynman parametrices}

-In this section we will show that the unique Feynman parametrix $\FeynParametrix$~\eqref{eq: Feynman_parametrices_NHOp} constructed in Theorem~\ref{thm: exist_unique_Feynman_parametrix_NHOp} can be turned into a fundamental solution $\FeynGreenOp$, the Feynman propagator for $\square$.
-Since Feynman propagator is state dependent, this is equivalent to construct a Hadamard $2$-point distribution.
+In this section we will show that the unique (up to smoothing operators) Feynman parametrix $\FeynParametrix := \eqref{eq: Feynman_parametrices_NHOp}$ constructed in Theorem~\ref{thm: exist_unique_Feynman_parametrix_NHOp} can be turned into a Green's operator $\FeynGreenOp$ - the Feynman propagator for $\square$.
+We will see later that this is equivalent to constructing a Hadamard $2$-point distribution.
 As remarked by Duistermaat-H\"{o}rmander~\cite[Thm.
 6.6.2]{Duistermaat_ActaMath_1972}, in the case of functions there is a remarkable positivity property.
 Namely, that one can modify $\FeynParametrix$ by a smoothing operator $R$ such that